-Fanny was disposed to think the influence of London very much at war with all respectable attachments.
+How Fanny listened, with what curiosity and concern, what pain and what delight, how the agitation of his voice was watched, and how carefully her own eyes were fixed on any object but himself, may be at war with all respectable attachments.
 She saw the proof of it in Miss Crawford, as well as in her cousins; her attachment to Edmund had been respectable, the most respectable part of her character; her friendship for herself had at least been blameless.
 Where was either sentiment now?
 It was so long since Fanny had had any letter from her, that she had some reason to think lightly of the friendship which had been so dwelt on.
 It was weeks since she had heard anything of Miss Crawford or of her other connexions in town, except through Mansfield, and she was beginning to suppose that she might never know whether Mr. Crawford had gone into Norfolk again or not till they met, and might never hear from his sister any more this spring, when the following letter was received to revive old and create some new sensations-